dairycultist/New-Hand-in-Mootown/README.md

 houses are!).

 **Moo moo requests:**
-Every product (crops, milk, and moo moos) can be sold for a base rate, but moo moos will often request you feed them a certain amount of a certain crop, rewarding you with bottles of their own milk which sells for much more than the crops they ate.
-Thus, even if a crop is no longer viable for selling, you'll still want to farm it when a moo moo is requesting it!
-Performing these requests improves your friendship with the moo moo, and once you've fully befriended a moo moo you can go inside their (uniquely designed!) house like in Stardew Valley.
+sell crops at the attending shopkeep, or buy seeds from her crate. selling crops the shopkeep is requesting (so she can eat them) gives double price, and reaching the request goal comes with a gift (usually bottles of their own milk). this encourages farming crops that may not otherwise be economically viable. performing these requests makes the moo moos visually chonkier and improves your friendship with the moo moo (as evident in new dialogue).

 dialogue system